International Fees From

 International undergraduate tuition fee examples – BA or BSc:

-Fees for full time undergraduate courses start at £15,250 for Arts and Social Science subjects rising to £18,900 for Engineering and up to £39,000 to study Dental Surgery.
+Fees for full time undergraduate courses start at £16,650 for Arts and Social Science subjects rising to £20,150 for Science & Engineering courses and up to £42,000 for medicine.

 REF (Research Excellence Framework) was an independent government review conducted into the quality of research at UK universities and published in December 2014.
 This information highlights subjects of specialism within each university.
 We have listed all subject areas where at least 60% of the research conducted in these specific fields has been graded 3 or 4 stars.
 (4 stars being the highest ranking REF award).
 For more information, please visit the REF Information page.